-1 ULCAA 2 USTEA 3 META 4 MORAA 5 UBOC 6 Comment 7 8 Subsection (b)-For the most part, this subsection states default rules.
+1 ULCAA 2 USTEA 2 3 META 4 MORAA 5 UBOC 6 Comment 7 8 Subsection (b)-For the most part, this subsection states default rules.
 For example, 9 partnership agreements often provide for different distribution rights upon liquidation than 10 during operations.
 However, distributions under this subsection (or otherwise under the 11 partnership agreement) are subject to Section 504 (charging orders).
 As to the extent the 12 partnership agreement can be amended to affect the distribution rights of persons already 13 transferees, see Section 107(b).
-14 15 Subsection (b)(1) - Distributions made before dissolution of a partnership normally 16 are not considered a return of contributions for purposes of this subsection.
+14 transferees, see Section 107(0).
+15 Subsection (b)(1) - Distributions made before dissolution of a partnership normally 16 are not considered a return of contributions for purposes of this subsection.
 Instead, 17 subject to agreements among the partners, course of conduct and other evidence of intent, 18 only those distributions made before dissolution that have been made in proportion to how 19 contributions were made to the partnership would be treated as returns of contributions.
-20 Subsection (a) This section annulies shlipstion by shlipstion because a nerver and 21 22 Subsection (c)-This section applies obligation by obligation, because a person-qua 22 partner or person dissociated as a partner-is required to contribute to the partnership to satisfy a partnership obligation only if, when the obligation was incurred: (i) the person was a partner; and 23 24 (ii) the partnership was not an LLP.
+20 21 Subsection (c)-This section applies obligation by obligation, because a person-qua 22 partner or person dissociated as a partner-is required to contribute to the partnership to satisfy a 23 partnership obligation only if, when the obligation was incurred: (i) the person was a partner; and 24 (ii) the partnership was not an LLP.
 See Section 306(b), (c).
-As for when a partnership obligation 24 is incurred, see Section 306(b) and (c), comments.
+As for when a partnership obligation 25 is incurred, see Section 306(b) and (c), comments.
 Section 703(c) and (d) provide independent 26 ways in which a person dissociated as a partner may be released from liability for a debt, 27 obligation, or other liability of the partnership.
-28 obligation, of other hubine, of the partnership.
-29 The allocation of contribution obligations parallels the default rule stated in Section 30 401(a) (providing that, "except in the case of a limited liability partnership, [each partner] 31 is chargeable with a share of the partnership losses in proportion to the partner's share of 32 the profits").
+28 29 The allocation of contribution obligations parallels the default rule stated in Section 30 401(a) (providing that, "except in the case of a limited liability partnership, [each partner] 31 is chargeable with a share of the partnership losses in proportion to the partner's share of 32 the profits").
 The partnership agreement can change the allocation rules in this section inter se 33 partners and persons dissociated as partners but cannot prejudice the rights of non-partner 34 creditors.
-35 36 37 SECTION 901.
+35 36 30 37 SECTION 901.
 STATEMENT OF QUALIFICATION.
 38 39 (g) A partnership becomes a limited liability partnership at the time of its formation